l3af-project/l3af-arch/discussions/secure_web_api.md

 - L3AF Daemon (L3AFD), which runs on each node where eBPF program runs.
 L3AFD reads configuration data and manages the execution and monitoring of eBPF programs running on the node.
-- Deployment APIs, which a user calls to generate configuration data.
+- Deployment HTTP APIs exposed by L3AFD, which a user calls to generate configuration data.
 This configuration data includes which eBPF programs will run, their execution order, and the configuration arguments for each eBPF program.
 - A database and local key/value (KV) store that stores the configuration data.
 - A datastore that stores eBPF program artifacts (e.g., byte code and/or native code).

-When users want to deploy an eBPF program, they can call the L3AFD API with appropriate parameters.
+When users want to deploy an eBPF program, they can use an app to call the L3AFD API with appropriate parameters.
 This request would generate a new config (KV pair).
 Once L3AFD reads this new config, it orchestrates eBPF programs on the host as per the defined parameters.
 If the user gives a set of eBPF programs, then L3AFD can orchestrate all of them in the sequence that the user wanted (aka chaining).

 ## Need for secure web APIs

-L3AFD uses Go HTTPS client to download the configured eBPF packages from a datastore (package repository).
+L3AFD uses the Go HTTP client to download the configured eBPF packages from a datastore (package repository).
 However, this client does not support yet TLS, but we are investigating how best to support TLS.
 In the open-source world, users will presumably expect to be able to use TLS in this situation.
 This is also an early step toward using a secure eBPF Package Repository (https://github.com/l3af-project/l3afd/issues/2).